 Government Center, 845 N. Motel Boulevard.

 Oct.
-19, 2019 eight Alternate Early Voting Convenience Centers will open, including four
+19, 2019 eight Alternate Early Voting Convenience Centers, including four

-in Las Cruces.
+in Las Cruces, will open.
 The four City locations are at Las Cruces City Hall,

 700 N. Main St.; Sonoma Elementary School, 4201 Northrise Drive; Corbett Center